 Local Development with DDEV

 DDEV is the recommended development environment for TYPO3 projects.
-The container-based solution offers significant security advantages over classic LAMP setups.
+This container-based solution offers clear security advantages over classic LAMP setups.

 Security Advantages